ycjungSubhuman/cyobj/README.md

 A python library for Wavefront .OBJ reading/writing

-Why did I write yet another .obj reader/writer?
+Why did we write yet another .obj reader/writer?

-Many python libraries for .obj does not support
+Many python libraries for .obj do not support

 * Texture coodinates
 * Vertex normals